AUTOMATIC1111/stable-diffusion-webui/Installing-and-Running-on-Linux-with-AMD-GPUs.md

 The next generations should work with regular performance.
 You can follow the link in the message, and if you happen to use the same operating system, follow the steps there to fix this issue.
-If there is no clear way to compile or install the MIOpen kernels for your operating system, consider following the Docker guide below.
+If there is no clear way to compile or install the MIOpen kernels for your operating system, consider following the "Running inside Docker"-guide below.

-# Install and run on Linux with AMD GPUs (Docker)
+# Running inside Docker
 Pull the latest `rocm/pytorch` Docker image, start the image and attach to the container (taken from the `rocm/pytorch` documentation): `docker run -it --network=host --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -v $HOME/dockerx:/dockerx rocm/pytorch`